Get Started with Oracle Database Free on Oracle Linux

 podman stop oracle-db

-2. Remove the container.
+2. Remove the container and image.

 podman rm oracle-db